 There was once a time when I absolutely detested spoilers.
 “Don’t tell me anything” I’d say, “I want to find out for myself.”
 I’m not sure how long this went on for but I am sure that something changed in the months before Mass Effect 2 launched.
 I don’t remember how, but I’d somehow found out that Commander Shepard dies at some point in Mass Effect 2.
 I remember being angry about discovering it before playing the game, but that eventually gave way to a multitude of questions.
 “How does it happen?”, “Why would BioWare kill him off?”, “How will this affect the gameplay?”
 I needed these questions answered.
 I needed to know more!

 Before I knew it, I found myself diving head-first into all manner of speculation and community theories.
 Some thought the game would throw players into the shoes of Shepard’s successor.
 Others thought that Shepard faked his own death.
 The theories and discussions were endless, and I scooped it all up with my big wooden spoon of curiosity and enjoyed every last morsel of it.
 On it went until the game released and I finally got to see how it happened.
-Even though I knew it was coming at some point, Shepard’s death scene still had plenty of impact; enough to even leave me silent for a time.
-If I had gone in blind, that would have been the end of it, but since I kept up with the discussion before launch I got the added satisfaction of seeing just how close or far-off the speculation was.
+Even though I knew it was coming at some point, Shepard’s death scene still had plenty of impact; enough even to leave me silent for a time.
+If I had gone in blind that would have been the end of it, but because I had kept up with the pre-launch discussion, I got the added satisfaction of seeing just how close or far-off the speculation was.
 The same held true for the rest of the game as well.
 Truly, after Mass Effect 2, getting “spoiled” for a game or even a movie lost much of its sting for me.

 (I am going to briefly talk about two potentially spoiler-y things in the demo.
-If you really don’t want to know anything going into this one, than read no further.)
+If you really don’t want to know anything going into this one, then read no further.)

 One of the first things players of the demo will discover is that nothing is as it seems.
-When the demo first starts, Morgan Yu (the player character) is presented as someone who’s about to start work at his brother’s company.
-He wakes up, takes a helicopter to the company building and undergoes some “routine” tests meant to clear him for work.
+When the demo first starts, Morgan Yu (the player character) is presented as someone who’s about to start work at their brother’s company.
+They wake up, take a helicopter to the company building and undergo some “routine” tests meant to clear them for work.
 Something happens during the tests, and Morgan very quickly discovers a horrible truth: it was all a lie.
 The rest of the demo is spent piecing together what’s actually going on.
 This particular rabbit hole is one that just keeps on going, so I’m going to switch gears a bit.
 In the demo, Morgan comes across a tool called the “GLOO Cannon”.
 It’s a device that allows the player to immobilize enemies and create climbable surfaces.
 And…that’s all I’m going to share about the demo.